 - Check the child’s breathing.

-- Give five sets of 30 compressions and two breaths if the child is not responding and having trouble breathing.
+- Give 2 minutes of CPR or ten sets of 15 compressions and two breaths if the child is not responding and having trouble breathing.

 - Resume CPR and give compressions and breaths.